H. Terence Cook

 OverviewAI-generated summary

-With an h-index of 60 and over 16,000 citations across 168 publications, Cook is recognized as a highly cited researcher.
-He maintains an active laboratory website and leads a research group at the University of Arkansas for Medical Sciences, where he collaborates with colleagues including Rupak Pathak and Enoch K. Larrey.
+Cook is a highly cited researcher with an h-index of 60 and over 16,000 citations across 168 publications.
+He leads a research group at the University of Arkansas for Medical Sciences and collaborates with other faculty members, including Rupak Pathak, Enoch K. Larrey, and Edith Nathalie Pineda.

 Metrics